 is the primary residential yard waste management facility in Mecklenburg County and is permitted to handle "Type I" Waste (e.g., only yard waste, garden waste, and untreated and unpainted wood waste).
 The remaining three County-owned facilities are smaller in scale and are integrated within the Foxhole, Hickory Grove, and North Mecklenburg full-service recycling center operations.
 Classified as "Treatment and Processing Facilities," they focus on small yard waste collection and materials grinding.

-Yard waste diverted from the landfill has increased steadily from 71,000 tons in 2006 to 98,000 tons in 2011, an increase of 39%.
+Yard waste diverted from the landfill has increased steadily from 71,000 tons in 2006 to over 100,000 tons in both 2012 and 2013.
 The increase is due largely to the annexation of unincorporated areas to the City of Charlotte and with that the provision of curbside collection of yard waste.
 In 2008, Mecklenburg County began selling compost in bulk to the public.
 This decision more than doubled compost sales from 2008 and 2009.
-Prior to 2008, Mecklenburg County sold most of its compost to a private vendor, which in turn bagged and sold the compost in stores.
+Since 2009, Mecklenburg County sold most of its compost to a private vendor, which in turn bagged and sold the compost in stores.

 - Compost at your home

-- Leave grass clippings on the yard (Mulching Grass Clippings)
+- Grass cycle, leave grass clippings on the yard (mulching grass clippings)

 - Shred leaves and use them as mulch around the bottoms of plants and trees